Install & Authenticate

 monoscope auth logout # remove ~/.config/monoscope/tokens.json

-Agent mode is non-interactive.
+Non-interactive mode is auto-detected.

-auth login without --token exits non-zero rather
+--yaml — auth login without --token

-than launching a 5-minute device-code poll.
-Always pass a token when running
+exits non-zero rather than launching a 5-minute device-code poll.
+Always pass

 Configure